top of page

 5. Clean Up and Prepare for Decorating

-After removal, check for any leaks and wipe up any excess water with towels.
+After removal, check for any leaks and wipe up any excess with towels.
 Once everything is dry, you can confidently move forward with your decorating plans without interruptions.

 Powerflushing: An Additional Step